Erika Kim BA(Hons), Registered Member MBACP

 I would arrange an assessment/initial consultation which normally takes less than 48 hours to book from point of contact unless I am away.
 The actual assessment would last anywhere between 30-50 minutes.
 This session is for us to meet face to face, discuss reasons for seeking counselling and the goals hoping to be attained through our sessions together.
 If we both agree to proceed, then we would work together once a week, meeting at the same time for a 50-minute session.
 We would also discuss whether you would like to have short-term or long-term counselling, on which both occasions would be up for further discussion or a review after a few sessions.
 I also provide open-ended long term counselling.

-Fees vary depending on location and time of appointment.
-I can offer appointments ONLINE or at my following offices:
+I can offer appointments ONLINE or at my office:

 1 Watford House Lane